bheesen/datascience/README.md

 book “Data Science und Statistik mit R” with samples, functions and tutorials as described in the book.

+The function ds.summary() automatically evaluates the main descriptive statistical figures for a variable and creates a histogram and box-plot for quantitative variables or a bar-chart for qualitative variables.

 ## Installation

 You can install the released version of datascience from